flyeven/hext/README.md

 }
 ```

-If you were able to read and understand that last snippet without your eyes glazing over, then I *sincerely* congratulate you.

 ## Get started

 Hext comprises 3 main classes: `Docext`, `Nodext`, and `Linqext`.
 The first two are in namespace `Hext`, but to use the LINQ extensions you must add a `using` directive for `Hext.Linq`.
 There is no need to call the methods directly- if your IDE is set up correctly then you should see the extension methods when you type a `.` after the name of your `HtmlNode`.